bbauska/JS-Notes4Pros/README.md

 var x = 2;
 var y = 4;
 alert(x + y);
 This will give you an output of 6.
-But this. var x = 2;
+But this... var x = 2;
 alert(x + y);
 var y = 4;